Sydney Opera House: Stage II: Roof

 He goes on to claim that "the existing evidence shows that Arup's canvassed several possibilities for the geometry of the shells, from parabolas to ellipsoids and spheres."
 Yuzo Mikami, a member of the design team, presents an opposite view in his book on the project, Utzon's Sphere.
 It is unlikely that the truth will ever be categorically known, but there is a clear consensus that the design team worked very well indeed for the first part of the project and that Utzon, Arup, and Ronald Jenkins (partner of Ove Arup and Partners responsible for the Opera House project) all played a very significant part in the design development.

 As Peter Murray states in The Saga of the Sydney Opera House:

-The design of the roof was tested on scale models in wind tunnels at University of Southampton and later NPL in order to establish the wind-pressure distribution around the roof shape in very high winds, which helped in the design of the roof tiles and their fixtures.
+The design of the roof was tested on scale models in wind tunnels at University of Southampton and later NPL to establish the wind-pressure distribution around the roof shape in very high winds, which helped in the design of the roof tiles and their fixtures.

-The immensely complex design and construction of the shells was completed by Hornibrook Group Pty Ltd, who were also responsible for construction in Stage III.
+The immensely complex design and construction of the shells was completed by Hornibrook, who were also responsible for construction in Stage III.
 Hornibrook manufactured the 2400 precast ribs and 4000 roof panels in an on-site factory and also developed the construction processes.
 The achievement of this solution avoided the need for expensive formwork construction by allowing the use of precast units and it also allowed the roof tiles to be prefabricated in sheets on the ground, instead of being stuck on individually at height.

 The tiles themselves were manufactured by the Swedish company Höganäs Keramik.
 It took three years of development to produce the effect Utzon wanted in what became known as the Sydney Tile, 120mm square.
 It is made from clay with a small percentage of crushed stone.

 Ove Arup and Partners' site engineer supervised the construction of the shells, which used an innovative adjustable steel-trussed "erection arch" (developed by Hornibrook's engineer Joe Bertony) to support the different roofs before completion.
 On 6 April 1962, it was estimated that the Opera House would be completed between August 1964 and March 1965.